damselflywingz/tick_microbiome/README.md

 ### Introduction

-This README provides scripts and other resources used to analyze 16S rRNA sequencing from the microbiome of the blacklegged tick, <i>Ixodes scapularis</i> - see Preprint Paulson A.R., Lougheed, S.C., Huang, D., and Colautti, R.I.
+This README provides scripts and other resources used to analyze 16S rRNA sequencing from the microbiome of the blacklegged tick, <i>Ixodes scapularis</i> - see Paulson A.R., Lougheed, S.C., Huang, D., and Colautti, R.I.
 2022.
-Multi-omics analysis identifies symbionts and pathogens of blacklegged ticks (<i>Ixodes scapularis</i>) from a Lyme disease hotspot in southeastern Ontario, Canada.
+Multiomics Reveals Symbionts, Pathogens, and Tissue-Specific Microbiome of Blacklegged Ticks (<i>Ixodes scapularis</i>) from a Lyme Disease Hot Spot in Southeastern Ontario, Canada.

-<a href="https://doi.org/10.1101/2022.11.09.515820" target="_blank">https://doi.org/10.1101/2022.11.09.515820</a>
+<a href="https://doi.org/10.1128/spectrum.01404-23" target="_blank">https://doi.org/10.1128/spectrum.01404-23</a>

 <p align="right">(<a href="#top">back to top</a>)</p>